 The financial statements of the Plan have been prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America ("GAAP").

 Investments

 The Plan's investments are recorded at fair value.
-Purchases and sales of securities are recorded on a trade-date basis using fair market value, except for those investments in investment contracts that are transacted at contract value.
+Purchases and sales of securities are recorded on a trade-date basis using fair market value.
 Dividends are recorded on the ex-dividend date.
 Interest is recorded as earned.